curra-web3/docs/developer-services/accept-crypto-payments/3-choose-operator.md

 # Choose Operator

-Operators are responsible for executing transactional clearing for Protocol User, triggering on-chain transaction from **Receive Wallet** and Relaying Withdrawals for Protocol User with their own pricing model and feature set.
+Operators are responsible for executing transactional clearing for Protocol User, triggering on-chain transaction from **Receive Address** and Relaying Withdrawals for Protocol User with their own pricing model and feature set.

 Depending on your needs, you can find a suitable operator.